 Also a dedicated pedagogue, Ms. Jacklin teaches internationally, leading many of her students into a life in music.
 Because of her gift for nurturing talent and her enthusiasm for passing on the art form, she is sought after by serious developing singers.
 She teaches a true Bel Canto technique, as taught to her by two prominent exponents of Bel Canto singing, combined with a scientific understanding of the vocal apparatus and the teaching of musical and dramatic presentation.
 Her private studio attracts students from around the world, and she is regularly invited to teach masterclasses in the United States and Europe.
 In addition to maintaining private studios in Vienna, Austria and the Boston, Massachusetts area, Ms. Jacklin is currently an Adjunct Professor of Voice at Webster University in Vienna, Austria.
 Formerly, she was a Lecturer in Voice at Salem State University in Salem, Massachusetts.
 She has served as Adjunct Voice Faculty of many college preparatory schools, including The Pingree School in Hamilton, Massachusetts; Governor Dummer Academy in Byfield, Massachusetts; Landmark School in Beverly, Massachusetts, and The Danube International School in Vienna, Austria.
 Furthermore, she is the Founding Director of the North Shore Vocal Institute, a school for singing based on the North Shore of Boston.

 She is regularly invited to teach masterclasses in the United States and Europe.
 Most recently, she has given masterclasses at Webster University in St. Louis and Salem State University in Salem, Massachusetts.
 In addition, she has judged NATS and NATSAA vocal competitions(among others), presented a symposium for AIMS in Graz and served as Artist-in-Residence for CODA in Jimena de la Frontera, Spain.
-Together, Diana Jacklin and Hartmut Ometzberger created and are the Directors of a chamber music course ChamberMusicWeeks (www.chambermusicweeks.com), taught four times a year in Graz, Austria.
+Together, Diana Jacklin and Hartmut Ometzberger created and are the Directors of a summer course for singers and violinists in July called The International Academy of Musical Excellence (www.academyofmusicalexcellence.com) and a chamber music course ChamberMusicWeeks (www.chambermusicweeks.com), taught three times a year, in Graz, Austria.
 Seeing a real need for high quality support for music education in schools, in 2002, Ms. Jacklin developed a one-woman opera outreach program and has brought What is Opera? to thousands of enchanted and enthusiastic school children.
 Her love of children and her gift of teaching has made What is Opera? a great success.